SimplySphere/simplysphere.github.io/vr.md

     <img src="images/unitymodel3.png" alt="Unity Models 3" width="48%">
     <img src="images/unitymodel4.png" alt="Unity Models 4" width="48%">
 </div>
- 7. Transitioning to VR controls: I switched all the standard controls to VR-based inputs, sorting through countless messy prefabs and folders until I got the controller reacting properly.
+7) Transitioning to VR controls: I switched all the standard controls to VR-based inputs, sorting through countless messy prefabs and folders until I got the controller reacting properly.
 <img src="images/unityprefabs.png" alt="Unity + Mess">
- 8. Testing with the XR Simulator: I used the XR Interaction Simulator to test motion and interaction inside the editor before headset deployment.
+8) Testing with the XR Simulator: I used the XR Interaction Simulator to test motion and interaction inside the editor before headset deployment.
 <div style="text-align: center; margin: 10px 0;">
   <video width="90%" controls autoplay muted loop style="border-radius: 10px;">
     <source src="images/unityvrsimulator.mp4" type="video/mp4">
     Your browser does not support the video tag.
   </video>
 </div>
- 9. Platform challenges: I faced compatibility issues as I tried to connect the two.
+9) Platform challenges: I faced compatibility issues as I tried to connect the two.
 The Meta Quest Pros support Android and Windows, but I was building on a MacBook, which required me to make many adjustments and find methods to export properly.
 <img src="images/unityplatforms.png" alt="Unity Platforms">
- 10. Final build: After resolving input handling, platforms, and model conflicts, I successfully compiled the project into an .apk file, a small representation of the larger whole of my VR world and experience.
+10) Final build: After resolving input handling, platforms, and model conflicts, I successfully compiled the project into an .apk file, a small representation of the larger whole of my VR world and experience.
 <img src="images/unityapk.png" alt="Unity APK">
- 11. Testing: Trying out and confirming the VR works after connecting it to bring the results below.

-## Results

 ## Reflection
+This process taught me quite thoroughly the importance of **patience** when working with more complex tools like Unity or Meta Quest Pro.
+I noticed that each setback would eventually force me to slow down first to problem-solve and analyze the issues.
+Additionally, this patience has to be hand-in-hand with a level of persistence that allows you to see results.
+I know if I had not slowed down and taken the process in, I would have probably flubbed longer, rushing the process.
+My takeaway is that progress in **innovation comes from tenacious calmness**.